From the Authors of Deafblind Interaction

 A Personal Note of Thanks from Chris Montgomery

 I would like to thank Bernadette van den Tillaart, Dr. Jan van Dijk, Barbara Miles, Dr. Paul Hart, and Gunnar Vege for their wisdom and friendship.
 They have been a constant source of inspiration for me and my colleagues at the Texas School for the Blind through the years.
-In addition to my all of my team-mates on the Texas Deafblind Project, I would like to especially acknowledge Kate Hurst and Charlotte Cushman for their encouragement and “get it done-ness”.
-Also my thanks go especially to the students, who have been my best teachers.
+In addition to my past and present teammates on the Texas Deafblind Project, I would like to especially acknowledge Kate Hurst and Charlotte Cushman for their encouragement and “get it done-ness”.
+My thanks go especially to my students, who have been my best teachers.